 3 Books Like Verity

 We’re listing three suggestions below, but if you want a longer list, we’ve got a whole article with 11 more suggestions for books similar to Verity.
+And if you liked that whole “what happens when a third party inserts into a messed up marriage”, then use our guide for The Housemaid.

 If your club is mad for CoHo, then be sure to check out our list of the best Colleen Hoover books.
 It includes all of her books, ranked and rated, with a synopsis for each.
 We’ve also got book club guides for It Ends with Us, It Starts With Us, Reminders of Him or November 9.